buzzm/r2m/README.md

 Disclaimer
 ----------

 This software is not supported by MongoDB, Inc. under any of their commercial support subscriptions or otherwise.
-Any usage of Firehose is at your own risk.
+Any usage of R2M is at your own risk.
 Bug reports, feature requests and questions can be posted in the Issues section here on github.